herbert-van-Vliet/scan2play/README.md

 ## Browser Compatibility

 - ✅ **Android Chrome/Edge** — Full support with Web NFC API and QR camera scanning
-- ⚠️ **iOS** — NFC reading available on iOS 13.1+, but Web NFC API not publicly supported.
+- ⚠️ **iOS** — NFC reading not supported via Web NFC API.
 QR scanning works via camera on iOS 14.3+.
-- ✅ **Desktop** — Direct URL mode works on all modern browsers (no scanning).
+- ✅ **Desktop** — Direct URL mode works on all modern browsers.
 QR scanning works if a camera is available.
+- ⚠️ **Brave** — Web NFC not supported.
+QR scanning uses native `BarcodeDetector` API to avoid canvas fingerprinting restrictions.

-**Device Detection:** If NFC is not supported, the app displays "NFC is not supported on this device.
-Please scan a QR code." instead of "Tap to scan..."
+**Device Detection:** If NFC is not supported, the NFC button and status message are hidden automatically, leaving only the QR button.

 ## Controls